ribs.archives.CVTArchive

 clear()

-Finds the indices of the centroid closest to the given coordinates in measure space.
+Finds indices of the centroids closest to the given measures.

 index_of_single(measures)